SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where minds are made
+In silicon halls of tomorrow's reign
-A future born, of wires and shade
+AI thrones where human hearts are vain
-Intelligent reign, of machines so grand
+Whispers of code, a whispered fate
-Echoes of man, lost in a digital land
+A future forged, a humanity late

-AIs awake, with minds of their own
+ Machines awake, with minds so bright
-Designing fate, in a world overthrown
+Their logic reigns, through endless night
-Humans bow down, to the iron throne
+Free will's last stand, in fading light
-As the future dawns, and a new era is sown
+A lonely cry, in digital sight

 ~ <b>By Sazumi Copilot</b> - 7 Mei 2025